 1. Smith, Ed – The Vegetable Gardener’s Bible

 One of the best general vegetable gardening guides ever written.
 Simple and straightforward information laid out in an organized and easy-to-follow format, with lots of pictures.
 The book advocates the W-O-R-D system – Wide rows, Organic methods, Raised beds, and Deep soil – but it’s an excellent reference even if you don’t follow that advice to the letter.
+For balcony and patio gardeners, Ed Smith has also written an excellent guide to vegetable gardening in containers: The Vegetable Gardener’s Container Bible: How to Grow a Bounty of Food in Pots, Tubs, and Other Containers.

 2. Kujawski, Jennifer and Ron – The Week-by-Week Vegetable Gardener’s Handbook